marioizquierdo/mario-redis-lock/README.md

 Similar functionality is available in: [redis-mutex](https://rubygems.org/gems/redis-mutex), [mlanett-redis-lock](https://rubygems.org/gems/mlanett-redis-lock), [redis-lock](https://rubygems.org/gems/redis-lock), [jashmenn-redis-lock](https://rubygems.org/gems/jashmenn-redis-lock), [ruby_redis_lock](https://rubygems.org/gems/ruby_redis_lock), [robust-redis-lock](https://rubygems.org/gems/robust-redis-lock), [bfg-redis-lock](https://rubygems.org/gems/bfg-redis-lock), etc.

 But I realized that knowing exactly what's going on with those locks is not easy enough.
 Then I made this one to be simple but explicit, to be used with confidence in my high scale production applications.
-Also, the only code dependency is the [redis gem](https://rubygems.org/gems/redis).

 ## Installation